idpartner-app/node-oidc-client/docs/example_tls_client_auth_without_jwks.md

-# Example using tls_client_auth auth method with JWKs
+# Example using tls_client_auth auth method without JWKs

 The usage of `tls_client_auth` is required for production apps.